thingsboard/thingsboard.github.io/_includes/docs/reference.md

 Those components are completely stateless and no much configuration available.
 The static web UI contains application bundle.
 Once it is loaded, the application starts using the REST API and WebSockets API provided by ThingsBoard Core.

-## Message Queues are awesome!

-ThingsBoard supports multiple message queue implementations: Kafka, RabbitMQ, AWS SQS, Azure Service Bus and Google Pub/Sub.
-We plan to extend this list in the future.
+## ThingsBoard message queues

+ThingsBoard supports two types of message queues: **Kafka** and **In-Memory**.
+- **Kafka** is a widely used, distributed, and durable message queue system designed to handle large volumes of data.
+It is well-suited for production environments where high throughput, fault tolerance, and scalability are critical.
+- **In-Memory** queue is a lightweight, fast, and simple message queue implementation designed for testing, smaller-scale or development environments.
+It stores messages in memory rather than on disk, prioritizing speed over persistence.

-Using durable and scalable queues allow ThingsBoard to implement back-pressure and load balancing.
+Using durable and scalable Kafka queue allow ThingsBoard to implement back-pressure and load balancing.
 Back-pressure is extremely important in case of peak loads.
 We provide "abstraction layer" over specific queue implementations and maintain two main concepts: topic and topic partition.
 One topic may have configurable number of partitions.
 Since most of the queue implementations does not support partitions, we use *topic + "." + partition* pattern.